roman-milk/roman-milk.github.io/the-last-boy-scout.md

+===

- ****** The Last Boy Scout Ch.
-02 ****** byTx_Tall_Tales© "If you and John get the other picnic bench, I'll get the table."
+"If you and John get the other picnic bench, I'll get the table."
 I was asking a lot.
 John and I both had a good 50 pounds on the kid.
 Didn't seem to matter, he was a trooper, holding up his end.
 I thought it a sad commentary that of six guys sitting around, only Max offered to help.
 Didn't surprise me, but it was disappointing.

  I had a good memory for things like that.
 Max was earning himself a place on the good guys list.